 The curriculum of Earlham's German Program anticipates the future as much as it honors the past.
 To come to know the rich cultural heritage and the political and intellectual history of German-speaking countries is an educational end in itself.
 However, our work as teachers is equally intent on presenting the complexities of today's increasingly diverse German-speaking world and its many future challenges.
-One of our central goals, therefore, is to help students understand and appreciate that world from its earliest beginnings to the present.

 All of our courses adhere to the nationally articulated Standards for Foreign Language Learning.
-In our basic language courses, we focus on both language and culture, while introducing students to authentic texts, literary as well as non-literary.
+Our basic language courses focus on both language and culture, while introducing students to authentic texts, literary as well as non-literary.
 In upper-level literature, culture and film courses, students learn to describe, analyze and interpret a broad variety of texts in social, cultural and historical contexts.
 In all of our courses students work toward raising their level of proficiency in the three modes of communication: Interpretive, Interpersonal and Presentational.
 Through the texts they study, they also learn to appreciate the ethnic, religious and cultural diversity of the German-speaking world.